Va'etchanan: Fifth reading—Deuteronomy 5:19 (23)–6:3

-Sixth reading — Deuteronomy 6:4–25
+Sixth reading—Deuteronomy 6:4–25

-In the sixth reading, Moses imparted God's instructions, the Shema and V'ahavta, saying: "Hear, O Israel: the Lord our God, the Lord is one.
+In the sixth reading, Moses imparted God's instructions, the Shema and V'ahavta, saying: "Hear, O Israel: The Lord our God, the Lord is one.
 And you shall love the Lord your God with all your heart, and with all your soul, and with all your might.
-And these words, which I command you this day, shall be upon your heart; and you shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when thou rise up.
+And these words, which I command you this day, shall be upon your heart; and you shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk, and when you lie down, and when thou rise up.
 And you shall bind them for a sign upon your hand, and they shall be for frontlets between your eyes.
 And you shall write them upon the doorposts of your house, and upon your gates."
 A closed portion ends here.

 Moses exhorted the Israelites, when God brought them into the land and they ate their fill, not to forget the God who freed them from bondage in Egypt, to revere and worship only God, and to swear only by God's name.
 Moses warned the Israelites not to follow other gods, lest the anger of God wipe them off the face of the earth.
 A closed portion ends here.

 Moses warned the Israelites not to try God, as they did at Massah, but to keep God's commandments and do what is right in God's sight, that it might go well with them, that they might be able to possess the land, and that all their enemies might be driven out before them.
 A closed portion ends here.